 However, dentists, whether general or surgical, can become more proficient in dental implants through continuing education and skills training.
 Their skills will be determined in large part by the amount and type of additional training, as well as their experience in the field.
 The field of dentistry and dental implants in particular, has made rapid improvements and continues to change at an astounding pace.

 For this reason, many dental implant-focused dentists work together to provide the best possible care for their patients, especially on more complex cases.

-If you're missing one or more teeth, please call Dr. Ronald Konig in Houston today at (713) 425-1302 to schedule your consultation.
-We welcome the opportunity to discuss your treatment options for experienced cosmetic and implant dentistry services to those in Houston, Katy, Sugar Land and The Woodlands, Texas.
+If you're missing one or more teeth, please call Dr. Ronald Konig in Houston today at (713) 668-2289 to schedule your consultation.
+We welcome patients from Katy, Sugar Land, The Woodlands and nearby communities in Texas.